-3. User types
+3. User Types

 3.1 Basic User

-A basic user has no perceived need for specialised biprocess software.
+A basic user has no perceived need for specialised bioprocess software.
 Any modern HMI will have elements built-in for local control, but this will not be as comprehensive as a bioprocess software solution.
 The advantages of keeping all bioprocess data in one place, including analysis results and message logs, are easy to identify.

 Basic requirements include: